erf-git/Synth_Data_Quality/README.md

 - Synthesized data generators produce equally complex decision trees regardless of data synthesization method.
 - This method does not scale well above 50 feature datasets.

+Execution:
+- Data synthesizer libraries may be out of date!